 Note that this pragmatic approach whereby the organization exposes its products to customers (and therefore to market’s reality) as soon as possible in a view to learn is at the heart of the Agile software development approach and it has been discussed extensively in 37Signals book Getting Real or in Eric Ries Lean Start-Up.

 Learning culture position on the Time orientation lies in the future.
 As the author puts it : “If the environment is becoming turbulent, the assumption that the best orientation is to live in the past or to live in the present clearly seems to be dysfunctional.”

-Embracing Social Software is a way to make sure the organisation is a/ using today’s problems with todays tools and b/ get used to integrating new wave of disruptive technologies as they emerge.
+Embracing Social Software is a way to make sure the organisation is a/ solving today’s problems with todays tools and b/ get used to integrating new wave of disruptive technologies as they emerge.

 7. Commitment to full an open Task-relevant communication

 The learning culture must be built on the assumption that communication and information are central to organisation well-being and must therefore create multi-channel communication system that allows everyone to connect to every one else.

 This is a very strong statement which emphasizes the role of Social Software in the Learning Organization.
 Schein insists this openness must be limited to task-relevant information so that to prevent any interpersonal problems from happening across hierarchical or multicultural boundaries.

 This views sheds a great light on a key issue for Social Software to create value : to be task-related and integrated in the flow of work.

 The author idea here is that the more an organization is culturally diverse, the more capable it will be to deal with unpredicted events.
 This is something François Hisquin (CEO Octo Technology) reported to #hypertextual during his interview [FR].
 The corresponding task for the leader is to ensure for diversity in the team and for good cross-cultural communication and understanding.